 Homemade Lemon Cupcakes

-These sunshine sweet homemade lemon cupcakes are incredibly soft and bursting with lemon flavor!
+These sunshine sweet homemade lemon cupcakes with vanilla frosting are incredibly soft and bursting with lemon flavor!

 - 1/2 cup (115g) unsalted butter, softened to room temperature

 - 2 large eggs, at room temperature